Conformal Prediction Under Feedback Covariate Shift for Biomolecular Design: Conformal prediction under feedback covariate shift

 \paragraph{Relationship with exchangeable and standard covariate shift settings.}

-The weights assigned to each score, $w_i^y(X_\textup{test})$ in \eqref{eq:weights}, are the distinguishing factor between the confidence sets constructed by conformal approaches for the i.i.d, standard covariate shift, and FCS settings.
+The weights assigned to each score, $w_i^y(X_\textup{test})$ in \eqref{eq:weights}, are the distinguishing factor between the confidence sets constructed by conformal approaches for the exchangeable, standard covariate shift, and FCS settings.
 When the training and test data are exchangeable, these weights are simply $1/(n + 1)$.
 To accommodate standard covariate shift, where the training and test data are independent, these weights are also normalized likelihood ratios---but, importantly, the test input distribution in the numerator is fixed, rather than data-dependent as in the FCS setting \cite{tibshirani2019conformal}.
 That is, the weights are defined using one fixed likelihood ratio function, $v(\cdot) = \tilde{p}_X(\cdot) / p_X(\cdot)$, where $\tilde{p}_X$ is the density of the single test input distribution under consideration.

-In contrast, under FCS, observe that the likelihood ratio that is evaluated in \eqref{eq:weights}, $v(\cdot; D)$ from \eqref{eq:ratio}, is different for each of the $n + 1$ training and candidate test data points and for each candidate label, $y \in \reals$: for $X_i$, we evaluate the likelihood ratio where the test input distribution is that induced by ${Z_{-i} \cup \{(X_\textup{test}, y)\}}$,
+In contrast, under FCS, observe that the likelihood ratio that is evaluated in \eqref{eq:weights}, $v(\cdot; D)$ from \eqref{eq:ratio}, is different for each of the $n + 1$ training and candidate test data points and for each candidate label, $y \in \reals$.
+To weight the $i$-th training score, we evaluate the likelihood ratio of $X_i$ where the test input distribution is the one induced by ${Z_{-i} \cup \{(X_\textup{test}, y)\}}$,

 That is, the weights under FCS take into account not just a single test input distribution, but every test input distribution that can be induced when we treat a leave-one-out training data set combined with a candidate test data point, ${Z_{-i} \cup \{(X_\textup{test}, y)\}}$, as the training data.